fionayzabellegumaroy/nim/P4/README.md

 1. We interpreted double open error to occur only after server processes another player connects; not in the same client terminal (if that makes sense).

 ## Tests:
+__Important to Note: Sometimes even adding a buffer [sleep] to the script will cause issues, but when it doesn't, it works correctly.
 ### Logic Testing
 __Requirement:__
 This will test game flows for end to end testing.